dwaynebradley/shamir-sharing-example/README.md

 From [Wikipdia](https://en.wikipedia.org/wiki/Shamir%27s_secret_sharing):

 > Shamir's secret sharing (SSS) is an efficient secret sharing algorithm for distributing private information (the "secret") among a group so that the secret cannot be revealed unless a quorum of the group acts together to pool their knowledge.
 To achieve this, the secret is mathematically divided into parts (the "shares") from which the secret can be reassembled only when a sufficient number of shares are combined.
 SSS has the property of information-theoretic security, meaning that even if an attacker steals some shares, it is impossible for the attacker to reconstruct the secret unless they have stolen the quorum number of shares.

-[Hashicorp Vault](https://www.hashicorp.com/products/vault) implements Shamir's Secret Sharing.
-This code leverages [their library](https://github.com/hashicorp/vault/tree/main/shamir).
+[OpenBao](https://openbao.org) implements Shamir's Secret Sharing.
+This code leverages [their library](https://github.com/openbao/openbao/tree/main/sdk/helper/shamir).

 ## Building the code